SeanXLChen/Sitter-SociaMediaApp/README.md

 # write markdown for README.md

-## Y , a clone of social media app
+## Sitter , a clone of social media app

 ## Description
 Y is a clone of social media app t w i t t e r, where users can post and interact with each other.
 Users can follow each other, like and comment on posts.